 - 1 pound Brussels sprouts (fresh, trimmed, halved)

 - Coat in oil: Preheat the oven to 400o Toss brussels sprouts with oil, pepper, and salt in a 15 x 10 x 1-inch baking pan, then roast for 15 minutes.

 - Stir: Cook through by giving the brussels sprout a halfway stir.
 It ensures even cooking.
 Cook for 15-20 minutes, or tenderly cook for a little more.

-Try to add fresh herbs, balsamic vinegar, or even fresh lemon juice before tasting with the oil and seasonings.
+Try to add fresh herbs, balsamic vinegar or its substitutes, or even fresh lemon juice before tasting with the oil and seasonings.
 Tackle how to roast for simple dishes, all sorts of vegetables.

 2. Steam Brussels Sprouts